insomnimus/pasta-asm/readme.md

 pasta
 ```

-If you've built the improved version, you can also specify a different editor in the config fikle.
+If you've built the improved version, you can also specify a different editor in the config file.
 The file is named the same as the executable but with a `.ini` extension instead (put it next to it!)

 ```